leejet/stable-diffusion.cpp/README.md

 - 16-bit, 32-bit float support
 - 4-bit, 5-bit and 8-bit integer quantization support
 - Accelerated memory-efficient CPU inference
-    - Only requires ~2.3GB when using txt2img with fp16 precision to generate a 512x512 image
+    - Only requires ~2.3GB when using txt2img with fp16 precision to generate a 512x512 image, enabling Flash Attention just requires ~1.8GB.
 - AVX, AVX2 and AVX512 support for x86 architectures
 - SD1.x and SD2.x support
+- Full CUDA backend for GPU acceleration, for now just for float16 and float32 models.
+There are some issues with quantized models and CUDA; it will be fixed in the future.
+- Flash Attention for memory usage optimization (only cpu for now).
 - Original `txt2img` and `img2img` mode
 - Negative prompt
 - [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) style tokenizer (not all the features, only token weighting for now)
 - LoRA support, same as [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#lora)
-- Latent Consistency Models support(LCM/LCM-LoRA)
+- Latent Consistency Models support (LCM/LCM-LoRA)
 - Sampling method
     - `Euler A`
     - `Euler`